goudarziha/agoudarzi-next-blog/DEPLOYMENT.md

 # Deployment Instructions

-## Fixing React Version Conflicts
+## Fixing React Version Conflicts and JSX Runtime Issues

-The build error is caused by multiple React versions being used.
+The build error is caused by multiple React versions being used and missing JSX runtime modules.
 Follow these steps to resolve:

 ### 1. Clean Installation
 Run the clean install script: